-Tottenham Hotspur Women v West Ham United Women
+West Ham strike late to deny Spurs

 Substitution

 Substitution, Tottenham Hotspur Women.
-Rachel Williams replaces Maéva Clemaron.
+Chioma Ubogagu replaces Rosella Ayane.

 Post update